[Image1]Date and time: Saturday, July 20, 2024, 7:00 PM–9:00 PM In case of stormy weather, the event will be

-In case of stormy weather, it will be postponed to the next day.
+In case of stormy weather, the event will be postponed to the next day.

-In the Precincts of Atago Shrine at the end of the old Tokaido Road, a fireworks festival is held where you can see powerful hand-held fireworks up close.
+On the grounds of Atago Shrine, located at the end of the old Tokaido road, a fireworks show featuring thrilling hand-held 'tezutsu' fireworks lets you see the action up close.

 This text has been automatically translated.